redriverpress/CationicStarter/README.md

 # Cationic
 A better Ionic starter app for a more *positive* development experience.
-Cationic supports SCSS/SASS, CoffeeScript, and Jasmine.
+The Cationic starter app supports SCSS/SASS, CoffeeScript, and Jasmine.

 ### Requirements
 - Node